The Beginner’s Guide to Intermittent Fasting

 I skip breakfast each day and eat two meals, the first around 1pm and the second around 8pm.
 Then, I fast for 16 hours until I start eating again the next day at 1pm.

-Surprisingly, since I’ve started intermittent fasting I’ve increased muscle mass (up 10 pounds from 205 to 215), decreased body fat (down 3% from 14% to 11%), increased explosiveness (set a personal best in the clean and jerk of 253 pounds a few months back), and decreased the amount of time I’ve spent training (down from 7.5 hours per week to 2.5 hours per week).
+Surprisingly, since I’ve started intermittent fasting I’ve increased muscle mass (up 10 pounds from 205 to 215), decreased body fat (down 3% from 14% to 11%), increased explosiveness (set a personal best with a clean and jerk of 253 pounds a few months back), and decreased the amount of time I’ve spent training (down from 7.5 hours per week to 2.5 hours per week).

 In other words, I’m stronger, leaner, and more explosive even though I go to the gym less and eat less.